nens/threedi-docs/source/a_releasenotes.rst

 ---------------

 - Request a model-list from the server
+- Request a organisation-list from the server (which a users has access to)
 - Potential breaches
 - Model geojson including calculation grid
 - Direct results download